mikemol/mikemol.github.io/_drafts/graphviz-technique-nodes-as-edge-labels.md

 The diagram is much taller than previous diagrams, but it's also much narrower.
 No edge overlaps any label, and there's a clear margin of space between label text and edges, aiding readability.
 We were also able to use nodes-as-labels to create concentration points; see where `Visual Studio Code`, `SVG` and `PNG` all point to `For writing to` before moving on to `Local git repo`?
 By being able to reuse the same label, we were able to take a great deal of strain off of the layout engine and let it give us a much cleaner result.

 So, there.
-A fairly simple technique.
+A fairly simple technique, but it carries a _big_ impact.
 May you find it useful!